flight-blender

 3. Upload some flight information

 Next, we can now upload flight data.
 Flight Blender has an extensive API, and you can review it.
 Any data uploaded or downloaded is done via the API.
-The importers directory has a set of scripts that help you with uploading data/flight tracks.
-For this quickstart, we will use the import_flight_json_flight_blender_local.py script here.
-You can see the rest of the scripts there to understand how it works.
+We have a verification repository that will help you with interacting with your system.
+It will submit flight declarations and other data in and out of Flight Blender.

 4. Use Postman to query the API